-labels description Custom attributes to include with event data, which can be queried like regular attributes. required false type Map of key-value pairs.
+labels description Custom attributes you can use to create meaningful collections that can be selected with API filtering and sensuctl filtering .
+Overusing labels can impact Sensu's internal performance, so we recommend moving complex, non-identifying metadata to annotations. required false type Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores, but must start with a letter.
-Values can be any valid UTF-8 string. default null example "labels": { "environment": "development", "region": "us-west-2" } type Map of key-value pairs.
-Keys and values can be any valid UTF-8 string.
+Values can be any valid UTF-8 string. default null example "labels": { "environment": "development", "region": "us-west-2" } annotations required false type Map of key-value pairs.
+Keys and values can be any valid UTF-8 string. default null example "annotations": { "managed-by": "ops", "playbook": "www.example.url" }